 - Room amenities: mosquito nets, en suite bathrooms.

-- Location: just outside Jinka on the Neri River.
+- Location: just outside Jinka on the Neri River in the Omo Valley.

 - Room types: single or double.

 - Our verdict: a basic accommodation set in nice, natural surroundings.
 Be prepared for maintenance issues - you're in a remote corner of Ethiopia.